 Well, the result allegedly was pretty close to absolutely horrendous.
 Still, he and his partner thought there was something to this odd mix.
 So, Gluckman and Seymour-Davies didn't give up.

 They bought Cadbury’s Powdered Drinking Chocolate and some sugar and added this to their initial mix of Jameson Whiskey and cream.
 Surprisingly, that at least kind of worked, so they introduced the idea to Tom Jago.

 After the three men agreed to move forward with the product, a long and painful period of market research followed.
 With the Irish caring so much about their Whiskey, the creamy mix might not go down too well.
 And it didn't!

-The male test group found it girly, and the female test group found the drink resembled a medicine called Kaolin & Morphine, a drug to cure an upset stomach.
-And a test with two bottles of Baileys in a local pub also seemed to produce no results because no one bought them. -Until two policemen did.
+The first male test group found it girly, and the female test group found the drink resembled a medicine called Kaolin & Morphine, a drug to cure an upset stomach.

-Today that would be far from sufficient market research, but in the 70s, the two police officers were good enough.
-Even more so when it turned out that the management of IDV didn't care about market research and gave the product a go just because they liked it.
-Imagine...
+Today it usually takes a lot more to get an investment of that size, but in the 70s, the two police officers were good enough. -More so when it turned out that the management of IDV didn't even care about any research and gave the product a go just because they liked it.

 If you want to read the whole story, you can find it in the article about the invention of Baileys by David Gluckman in the Irish Times.

 How Baileys got its name

 The name Baileys itself sprung to the mind of Seymour-Davies and Gluckman when they were standing in front of a restaurant named Baileys Bistro.